stemeunier/bugprediction-fork/README.md

 - Source code on GitHub or GitLab
 - Project releases and issues on GitHub, GitLab, Jira or other
 - To analyse a Java project, have Java >= 8 installed
 - To analyse a PHP project, have PHP >= 5.3.7 installed
+    * On Linux: have both packages php-cli and php-xml

 ### Setup and use